9 Jasmine Tea Benefits for Your Health

 Early Contractions During Pregnancy

 Jasmine tea features powerful flavors and a high acidic content, which can irritate the stomach lining.
 To avoid this side effect, avoid drinking jasmine tea on an empty stomach and limit consumption if you feel pain.
+Always make sure to purchase organic tea or high quality tea to avoid stomach irritationt hat can be caused by harmful chemicals and pesticides.

 Drink In the Health Benefits of Jasmine Tea